rpep/fmmgen/README.md

 This package generates Fast Multipole and Barnes-Hut operators for use in tree codes.
 It was written as part of the PhD research of Ryan Alexander Pepper at the University of Southampton.

 The library is written in Python, and requires at least version 3.12.
-The package has few dependencies; the main one is the SymPy library. fmmgen is licensed under the 3-Clause BSD License.
+The package has few dependencies; the main one is the SymPy library. fmmgen is licensed under the MIT License.

 fmmgen consists of several parts: